 Partners for Youth with Disabilities (PYD) Career Readiness Program

-The Young Entrepreneurs Project is a career development program for urban youth, ages 14 – 24, with disabilities and their peers without disabilities.
-To enroll contact your MRC counselor
+The Career Readiness Program is a career development program for urban youth, ages 14 – 24, with disabilities and their peers without disabilities.
+To enroll contact your MRC counselor.

 Partners for Youth with Disabilities-Access to Theater

 Massachusetts Chapter 688 of the Acts of 1983 (also known as the “Turning 22 Law”) stipulates that a student receiving special education, who because of the severity of his or her impairment may require continued disability-related services upon exiting school (by graduating or turning twenty-two years of age, whichever occurs first), shall be offered specific, coordinated transition planning.
 As such, the statute establishes the Bureau of Transitional Planning (BTP).
 The primary function of the BTP is to insure that for all students referred under Chapter 688, formal transition planning occurs in accordance with the process and outcomes described in the statute.

-Advising High School Students with Disabilities on Post-secondary Options (pdf)
+Getting Ready for College: Advising High School Students with Disabilities on Post-secondary Options (.pdf)

 This 192 page guidance and career counselors’ toolkit resource contains answers to counselors’ most frequently asked questions about post-secondary opportunities for students with disabilities.
 Students and their families are encouraged use the toolkit to help guide their transition planning for college and career.
 It has been vetted by the U.S. Department of Education.